jsmiller890/jsmiller890.github.io/README.md

+## Welcome to my E-Portfolio
+In this repository is my final project for my capstone class.
+This project is an extension of one of my classes that had me build a class registrar with basic functionality.
+My idea for this project is to add database functionality along with more complex algorithms and create a data structure.
+Instead of just having student accounts that can register for classes a new feature will be added to allow admministrators to add and edit students (and other admins), classes and change which classes students are registered for.
+In this instance the administrator will be able to register a student into any class they want, bypassing the prerequisites of the course.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jsmiller890/jsmiller890.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.